felipeochoa/aqua-lisp/_posts/2014-10-21-python-is-not-common-lisp.md

 ## Why this structure?

-The way I see it, there are fundamentally three ways of briding the Python-Lisp gap:
+The way I see it, there are fundamentally three ways of bridging the Python-Lisp gap:

 ### 1. Embed Common Lisp in Python